 \section{Abstract}

-Ancient regional routes were essential for permitting interactions among settlements and influenced deeply the development of past societies and their complexification.
-At the same time, since any transportation infrastructure needs some level of inter-settlement cooperation to be established, they can be regarded as an epiphenomenon of social interactions at the regional scale.
-Here, we propose to analyze ancient nets of pathways to understand the organization of cities and villages located in a certain territory, attempting to clarify whether such organization existed and how it functioned.
+Ancient regional routes were vital for interactions between settlements and deeply influenced the development of past societies and their ``complexification''.
+At the same time, since any transportation infrastructure needs some level of inter-settlement cooperation to be established, they can also be regarded as an epiphenomenon of social interactions at the regional scale.
+Here, we propose to analyze ancient pathway networks to understand the organization of cities and villages located in a certain territory, attempting to clarify whether such organization existed and if so, how it functioned.
 To address such a question, we chose a quantitative approach.
-Adopting network science as a general framework, by means of formal models, we try to disclose how the collective effort that produced the terrestrial infrastructure was directed and organized.
+Adopting network science as a general framework, by means of formal models, we try to identify how the collective effort that produced the terrestrial infrastructure was directed and organized.
 We selected a paradigmatic case study: Iron Age southern Etruria, a very well-studied context, with detailed archaeological information about settlement patterns and an established tradition of studies on terrestrial transportation routes, perfectly suitable for testing new techniques.
-The results of the modelling suggest that a balanced coordinated decision-making process was shaping the route network in Etruria, a scenario which fits very well with the picture elaborated by different scholars using a more traditional technique.
+The results of the modelling suggest that a balanced coordinated decision-making process was shaping the route network in Etruria, a scenario which correlates well with the picture elaborated by different scholars using a more traditional technique.